Umberto Agnelli: Personal life and death

 Agnelli's life was beset by an unusual amount of tragedy and bereavement.
 His father, Edoardo Agnelli, perished in an air crash when he was one year old; his mother, Virginia Bourbon del Monte, died in a car accident in 1945 when he was 11 years old.
 His nephew, Edoardo Agnelli, committed suicide in 2000.

-In 1959, Agnelli married a cousin of Marella Agnelli, the heiress Donna Antonella Bechi Piaggio, from the well-known business-family of Piaggio that created Vespa, who later married a distant maternal relative of Allegra Caracciolo, Uberto Visconti di Modrone.
+In 1959, Agnelli married a cousin of his sister-in-law Marella Agnelli, the heiress Donna Antonella Bechi Piaggio, from the well-known business family of Piaggio that created Vespa, who later married a distant maternal relative of Allegra Caracciolo, Uberto Visconti di Modrone.
 Agnelli and Bechi Piaggio had three sons but their first, twin boys, died shortly after birth.
 The third son was Giovanni Alberto Agnelli, who grew up to be the head of the maternal family-firm Piaggio, and was being groomed to succeed at Fiat but died of cancer at the age of 33 in 1997.
 After he divorced from his wife, Agnelli married Donna Allegra Caracciolo di Castagneto in 1974.
-She is the first cousin of Agnelli's sister in law Marella Caracciolo di Castagneto, also the wife of Agnelli's brother.
-The ladies come from the noble family dating back to the Kingdom of Naples that has, among other, the titles of nobility of Prince of Castagneto and Duke of Melito.
+She is the first cousin of Agnelli's sister-in-law Marella Caracciolo di Castagneto, also the wife of Agnelli's brother.
+The ladies come from a noble family dating back to the Kingdom of Naples that has, among others, the titles of nobility of Prince of Castagneto and Duke of Melito.
 From his second marriage came two children, who were named Andrea (born 1975) and Anna (born 1977).
 His son, Andrea Agnelli, later followed in his footsteps by becoming chairman of Juventus in 2010.

 Suffering from lung cancer, which became public only a month before his death after a Financial Times report, Agnelli spent his last days assisted by his wife and two children at their residence in La Mandria, which included La Mandria Regional Park, in the Venaria Reale area, where he died on 27 May 2004, fifteen days before the death of his nephew, Prince Egon von Fürstenberg.
 His last public appearance had taken place on 26 April, when his wife was awarded an honorary degree in veterinary medicine by the University of Turin.
 Agnelli's worsening health conditions prevented him from attending the Fiat shareholders' meeting on 11 May.